-Last year, we gave them a Shonky Award and we continue to advise shoppers to be cautious when buying from Kogan.
+We've even given them a Shonky Award and we continue to advise shoppers to be cautious when buying from Kogan.

 But if Kogan's bargains are just too tempting to resist, you should know that our experts have tested many of their house-brand products.
 To help you avoid the bad buys, here are some of the appliances and products that failed to impress in our tests.

 Kogan EasyClean R10 Robot Vacuum.